Paul-Louis Couchoud

-Paul-Louis Couchoud ([kuʃu]; July 6, 1879 at Vienne, Isère – April 8, 1959 at Vienne), was a French philosopher, a graduate from the prestigious École Normale Supérieure in Paris, a physician, a man of letters, and a poet.
+Paul-Louis Couchoud ([kuʃu]; July 6, 1879, in Vienne, Isère – April 8, 1959, in Vienne) was a French philosopher, a graduate from the prestigious École Normale Supérieure in Paris, a physician, a man of letters, and a poet.
 He became well known as an adapter of Japanese haiku into French, an editor of Reviews, a translator, and a writer promoting the German thesis of the non-historicity of Jesus Christ.

 Education in philosophy

 In 1898, Paul-Louis Couchoud entered the École Normale Supérieure (at 45, rue d'Ulm, Paris, called "ENS rue d'Ulm"), a special college-level institute in Paris for French elite students in arts and sciences selected every year through a national competition.
 He graduated in 1901 as an “agrégé” (lecturer) in philosophy.
 The French degree is not directly comparable to an American one, as it is granted to a few dozens of top-ranked students in a national competition held once a year.